-Although Ispica is especially well known for the extensive prehistoric cave system it also has a couple of churches and palaces that are rather remarkable from the artistic point of view, so your visit can start with them.
+Although Ispica is especially well known for the extensive prehistoric cave system it also has a couple of churches and palaces that are interesting from the artistic point of view so we suggest you start your visit with them.

 The Basilica of Santa Maria was re-built after an earthquake in 1704.
 The first financial contributions for the rebuild came from the Prince Francesco V Statella (1654-1710), to whom Ispica owes much of the reconstruction of the city and other churches.

-The façade is of great importance, with Corinthian pilasters and two bell towers influenced by the Baroque style.
+The façade of the basilica is of great importance, with Corinthian pilasters and two bell towers influenced by the Baroque style.
 The artistic value of the church comes from the 13 large panels of stucco that decorate the nave, transept and chapel.

 Dating from the 18th century these stucco works are probably the most significant work by Giuseppe Gianforma (active between 1740 and 1770).

-Also very special in the church are some oil paintings such as the 'Annunciation' and the 'Adoration of the Magi".
+Also of interest in the church are some oil paintings such as the 'Annunciation' and the 'Adoration of the Magi".
 We should also mention the picture of "St. Andrew Avellino", attributed to Caravaggio (1571-1610), and the 'Annunciation’.

-The ancient church of S. Bartholomew was probably built after the Norman conquest.
-In 1547 it was rebuilt by Isabella Caruso, then again also after the earthquake.
+The ancient church of Saint Bartholomew was probably built after the Norman conquest.
+In 1547 it was rebuilt by Isabella Caruso, then rebuilt again after the earthquake.

 Outside it has a double staircase and the façade has late-baroque and neoclassical motifs, while inside there are three-naves divided by pillars of the Tuscan order.
 An art work of importance in the church is the substantial "San Bartolomeo".

-Among the civil buildings of note in Ispica, in particular we must mention the Bruno Palace, designed by Ernesto Basile (1857-1932), which is in the liberty style, but using motifs from Gothic style.
+Among the civil buildings of note in Ispica note in particular the Bruno Palace, designed by Ernesto Basile (1857-1932) and in the liberty style, but using motifs from the Gothic style.

-In the center of Ispica there are also several other palaces, the oldest of which is thought to be that of the Statella family, again built after the earthquake - the main entrance with two columns can be seen.
+In the center of Ispica there are also several other palaces, the oldest of which is thought to be that of the Statella family, again built after the earthquake - you can see the main entrance with its two columns.